 You can be offered to link a bank card to an electronic wallet.
 At the same time, secrecy will not decrease: card details are not used when paying; they will remain a secret for the seller.

-Your way through FinTech
+Your way through Fintech

 Everything you need to know about FinTech collected in one guide presented by top Geniusee experts